 2. Training & Awareness (Organization-wide Enablement)

-Next, key stakeholders—from top management to frontline staff—are trained on the core principles of ISO 9001: process approach, PDCA cycle, and risk-based thinking.
-Tailored sessions are run for process owners, internal auditors, and quality teams to drive alignment and prepare the org for cultural shift.
-This isn’t checkbox training—it’s role-specific and focused on practical application.
+Next, key stakeholders, from leadership to frontline staff, are trained on the basics of ISO 9001, including the process approach, PDCA cycle, and risk-based thinking.
+Targeted sessions and role-specific training help process owners, auditors, and quality teams align and prepare for the cultural shift.

 3. Documentation Development (QMS Blueprinting)